telerik/ajax-docs/controls/treelist/functionality/paging.md

 ## Pager API

-The following methods and properties are exposed in the **RadTreeList**'sserver-side Pager API:
+The following methods and properties are exposed in the **RadTreeList**'s server-side Pager API:

 | Property | Description |